RhinoW/exe-kiteboarders.co.uk/content/spot-guide/duck-pond.md

 <div class="image-container text-center">
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1-ZO755CqpeceKO2cMKHwK26Ow30WJCRY" width="640" height="480"></iframe>
     <div class="caption">
-    Wildlife Refuge areas (red/purple) for indication only - for exact area use buoys and consult maps from Exe Eastury Partnership.
+    Wildlife Refuge areas (red/purple) for indication only - for exact area use buoys and consult maps from Exe Estuary Partnership.
     Duck Pond launch site is the green star to the north of the map near the town.
     </div>
 </div>